skihumba/scrapy_overleaf/README.md

 # scrapy_overleaf

-- Web scraping overleaf cv templates using scrapy
+- Web scraping overleaf Resune / CV templates using scrapy

-Scrape CV templates from [overleaf.com](https://www.overleaf.com/) and extract the data to a single web page with the template images and hyperlinks to the template page.
+Scrape [Résumé / CV templates](https://www.overleaf.com/latex/templates/tagged/cv) from [overleaf.com](https://www.overleaf.com/) and extract the data to a single web page with the template images as hyperlinks to the template page.

 The data can also be exported as a json or csv file.